Robert Monro: Frankfurt and Leipzig

 Robert Monro later fought at the Battle of Frankfurt on the Oder, and the Battle of Breitenfeld in Leipzig in 1631, where the Scots and Swedes took victory on both occasions.
-However the Swedish army was later defeated at the Battle of Nördlingen (1634), Robert Monro survived and returned to Scotland.
-He returned to Swedish service in May 1637 with fresh recruits.
+However the Swedish army was later defeated at the Battle of Nördlingen (1634) and Monros regiment was all but destroyed.
+Monro survived and returned to Scotland but later returned to Swedish service in May 1637 with fresh recruits.

-Bishops Wars
+Bishops' Wars

 Robert returned to Scotland about 1638, and took part in some of the early incidents of the Bishops Wars against Charles I and also in the Wars of the Three Kingdoms in service of the Scottish Covenanters.
 During the Bishops' Wars, in 1638 Dalkeith was won by Monro with 500 men, and in 1639 Monro was with Alexander Leslie when he captured Edinburgh Castle.
 General Robert Monro laid siege to the fortified Spynie Palace forcing Bishop John Guthrie to surrender to his forces.
 This marked the end of Spynie Palace as a seat of power, which had been home to the Bishops of Moray for over 500 years.
 Also in 1640 General Monro laid siege to Drum Castle of the royalist Clan Irvine which was surrendered after two days and also occupied Huntly Castle of the Clan Gordon, along with a captain called James Wallace.
 Monro also led the forces that left Inchdrewer Castle, the family seat of George Ogilvy, 1st Lord Banff, in ruins.